wencan/copier/README.md

 ## Features

 * Copy from field to field with same name
+* Copy from field to field with same tag key
 * Copy from method to field with same name
 * Copy from field to method with same name
 * Copy from slice to slice